 The supporting documents you need depend on the type of deduction involved.
 However, at a minimum, every deduction should be supported by documentation showing what, how much, and who.
-That is, your supporting documents should show:
+Your supporting documents should show:

 - What you purchased for your business